Compact generation of the category of D-modules on the stack of G-bundles on a curve: Introduction

 \sssec{Schemes and stacks}

-This paper deals with categorical aspects of the category of D-modules.
-Therefore, all schemes and stacks in this paper can be considered \emph{classical}.
-I.e., we do not need derived algebraic geometry for this paper.
+This paper deals with categorical aspects of the category of D-modules, i.e., we do not need derived algebraic geometry for this paper.
+Therefore, by a \emph{scheme} we shall understand a \emph{classical scheme}.
+We let $\on{Sch}$ (resp., $\affSch$) denote the category of schemes (resp., affine schemes) over $k$, and $\on{Sch}_{\on{lft}}$ (resp., $\affSch_{\on{ft}}$) its full subcategory consisting of affine schemes locally of finite type (resp., affine schemes of finite type).